camara94/object-localization-tensorflow/README.md

 ### Welcome!

 Welcome to **Object Localization with TensorFlow**.
 This is a project-based course which should take less than 2 hours to finish.
 Before diving into the project, please take a look at the course objectives and structure:

+### Course Objectives

+In this course, our primary learning objective is to create and train a multi output convolutional neural network to perform object localization.
+We will also learn to create custom callbacks and custom metrics in Keras.